GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdValidation/Example.rst

 Description of the case
 ------------------------------------------------------------------

-We simulate a hydraulic fracturing experiment within a finite domain, which was made of three layers of polymethylmethacrylate (PMMA).
-As shown below, viscous fluid was injected to create a single planar fracture in the middle layer.
-As the target layer was weakly bonded with its neighboring layers, a vertical fracture was developed and well confined within the middle layer.
-Four pressure gages were placed to monitor wellbore pressure (gage 56) and fluid pressure profile (gage 57, 58 and 59) along the fracture length; a linear variable differential transducer (LVDT) was installed to measure the fracture aperture at the location 28.5 mm away from the wellbore; and images were taken at regular time interval to visually capture the temporal evolution of fracture extent.
-All the experimental measurements for the time history of pressure, aperture and length were reported in `Rubin (1983)  <http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=BBFD63D08B444221B5546F7AAC3FC159?doi=10.1.1.1052.2551&rep=rep1&type=pdf>`__.
-To simulate this test, the material properties and pumping parameters for the experiment are used to setup the GEOSX model.
-As the upper and lower layers are only used to restrict fracture height growth, they are not truly simulated in GEOSX.
-Giving the vertical plane of symmetry, only half of the middle layer is modelled to save time.
-For verification purposes, a plane strain deformation and zero fluid leakoff are considered in the numerical model.
+We simulate a hydraulic fracturing experiment within a finite domain made of three layers of polymethylmethacrylate (PMMA).
+As shown below, we inject viscous fluid to create a single planar fracture in the middle layer.
+The target layer is bonded weakly to the adjacent layers, so a vertical fracture develops inside the middle layer.
+Four pressure gages are placed to monitor wellbore pressure (gage 56) and fluid pressure along the fracture length (gage 57, 58, and 59).
+A linear variable differential transducer (LVDT) measures the fracture aperture at 28.5 mm away from the wellbore.
+Images are taken at regular time intervals to show the temporal evolution of the fracture extent.
+All experimental measurements for the time history of pressure, aperture, and length are reported in `Rubin (1983)  <http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=BBFD63D08B444221B5546F7AAC3FC159?doi=10.1.1.1052.2551&rep=rep1&type=pdf>`__.
+We use GEOSX to reproduce the conditions of this test, including material properties and pumping parameters.
+In the experiment, the upper and lower layers are used only to restrict the fracture height growth, they are therefore not simulated in GEOSX but are present as boundary conditions.
+Given the vertical plane of symmetry, only half of the middle layer is modeled.
+For verification purposes, a plane strain deformation and zero fluid leak-off are considered in the numerical model.

 .. _problemSketchFig: